sahiliamsso/docs/source/installation-guide/index.md

 |       2  |    4GB     |   40GB            |  64 Bit        |

 !!! warning
-    Don't not post on the support site if you are not meeting all the above requirements!
+    Post or open tickets on support site only if, all above requirements are met!

 ### Ports